 For example, the highest performing Olympic athletes and special operations personnel actually demonstrate lower HRV during extreme stressors and high-stakes maneuvers.
 This is referred to as a “metronomic heart rate.”
 Those same individuals also exhibit a greater parasympathetic response when they are recovering from training.
 They can, in other words, change more quickly between a highly aroused state and a highly rested state.

-See also: The best GPS running watches you can buy
+See also: The best running watches you can buy

-Low HRV can also be a sign that you’re about to get ill, or that you are suffering from chronic stress.
+Low HRV can also be a sign that you’re about to get ill or suffer from chronic stress.

 Accidents and illness occur when you continue to train despite what this figure is telling you.